 - Knitting Demonstrator

-- Party Plan Sales Agent
+- Fashion Director, Party Plan Sales

 The states with the most job growth for Demonstrator or Product Promoter are Wyoming, Oregon, and Missouri.
 Watch out if you plan on working in West Virginia, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Demonstrator or Product Promoter
+Salary for a Demonstrator or Product Promoter

 Demonstrators and Product Promoters make between $20,610 and $51,180 a year.